-What is the impact and wheredoes it occur?
+What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The compliance of our suppliers with environmental and labor laws, human rights and anti-corruption laws affects the Corporation's reputation.
-The Corporation establishes a good partnership approach to its suppliers that enables them to acknowledge the importance of the business to them, ensuring that they provide their best efforts to provide their best service.
-The Corporation prioritizes the best value for every cost incurred.
-Suppliers' selection involves selecting who provides reliability and quality through the products and services they offer.
+Management Approach The reputation of the Corporation is impacted by our suppliers' adherence to human rights, anticorruption, and environmental laws.
+The Corporation creates a strong collaboration with its suppliers so that they may understand how important the company is to them and do their best efforts to deliver the best service.
+The Corporation prioritizes getting the most for every penny spent.
+Choosing suppliers includes deciding who offers dependability and quality through the goods and services they give.
 What are the Risk/s Identified?
 Management Approach The Corporation recognizes the reputational and financial risks in associating with business that are antithetical to its policies.
 The Corporation continuously reaches out to existing and new suppliers to ensure that the best benefits are received from them.
 What are the Opportunity/ies Identified?
 Management Approach The Corporation recognizes opportunities in establishing measures to ensure that its long-term business partners are like-minded in the goal to build sustainable communities through best business practices.
 The Corporation secures to build a good relationship to its suppliers.
 By doing so, this guarantee that the Corporation receives the best product and services to them with utmost priority to reliability and quality.